dutu/forever-websocket/README.md

 When `ForeverWebsocket` is created with `automaticOpen = false` in the constructor, underlying WebSocket objects is not created.
 In this case, method `connect()` needs to be used to create the WebSocket and connect it to the server.

->The method has effect when `automaticOpen = true`, or when it is called the second time.
+>The method has no effect when `automaticOpen = true`, or when it is called the second time.

 <br>